Apple relaxes development tool restrictions for iOS: Flash is back

+Changes made to section 3.3.1 and 3.3.2 of the license relax and clarify restrictions on application programming interfaces and external executable code.
+This means that developers will be able to use compilers such as Adobe’s Packager for iPhone, which allows developers to easily convert Flash programs for Apple’s devices – however, browser-based Flash is still unsupported.
 After the announcement Adobe released a statement of its own saying the company would now resume development work on the Packager for iPhone feature for future releases of its Flash Professional CS5 authoring tool after it was forced to discontinue development of it in April.
 In an added bonus for Adobe, the company’s shares were up in early trading on Wall Street following the Apple announcement.

+In addition to the changes to sections 3.3.1 and 3.3.2, Apple also announced changes to section 3.3.9, which concerns the collection and disclosure of user information to third parties, to open up this information to third-party advertisers such as Google’s AdMob.
 Google was also understandably happy with this development with Google’s vice president of product management, Omar Hamoui writing, “this is great news for everyone in the mobile community, as we believe that a competitive environment is the best way to drive innovation and growth in mobile advertising.”

 “The new terms provide immediate clarification about the status of mobile advertising on the iPhone and will benefit users, developers, and advertisers.
 Users will benefit from more free, or low cost, apps that can now more readily be supported by advertising.
 Developers will be able to choose from a variety of competitive advertising options and pick the solution that works best for them, to boost their revenues.
 Advertisers will have access to simple and effective advertising solutions that can reach users across a wide range of devices,” Hamoui added.